xee-lab/xee-api-docs/api/api/v3/README.md

 - Dates were not the same everywhere
 - Errors were not the same everywhere
-- Somethings it was v1, sometimes v2
+- Sometimes it was v1, sometimes v2

 So we decided to build a `v3` to get a new begining.
 The goal is to be *simple*, *easy*.